creativenull/website/blog/resume.md

 layout: PageLayout
 ---

-_Software Engineer with 2+ years specializing on building web and mobile applications with a focus on embedded systems and micro-controller applications._
+_Software Engineer with building web and mobile applications for 2+ years._

 # __Experience__
 __Software Engineer__